JordanTipton/amazon-kinesis-client-net/README.md

-# .Net Core 2.0 Amazon Kinesis Client Library for .NET
+# .Net Core 2.0 Amazon Kinesis Client Library

 This package provides an interface to the [Amazon Kinesis Client Library][amazon-kcl] (KCL) [MultiLangDaemon][multi-lang-daemon] for the .NET Framework.
 This fork upgrades the client to .Net Core 2.0.
 A modified version of Stateless (Statless.NoQueue) is used to support the functionality required by the .Net KCL Client in .Net Core 2.0.